 Keeping the Tone Appropriate

 Maintaining an appropriate tone sets the desired atmosphere and connects deeply with your audience.
-Remember, the tone of your eulogy should reflect the essence of your friend and the nature of your relationship.
-If humor was a significant part of your interactions, incorporating light-hearted stories or jokes can be fitting; however, balance them with respect to avoid offending any attendees.
-For more solemn reflections, focus on expressing heartfelt sentiments that highlight profound moments.
+The tone of your eulogy should reflect the essence of your friend and the nature of your relationship.
+If humor was a significant part of your interactions, incorporating light-hearted stories or jokes can be fitting; however, balance them with respect.
+For more solemn reflections, focus on expressing heartfelt sentiments.

 Examples include: